puppeteer/puppeteer/docs/api.md

 [`toJSON`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#toJSON()_behavior)
 function, it **will not be called**.

-> **NOTE** The method will return an empty JSON if the referenced object is not stringifiable.
+> **NOTE** The method will return an empty JSON object if the referenced object is not stringifiable.
 It will throw an error if the object has circular references.

 ### class: ElementHandle